 Join Britt Andreatta for an in-depth discussion in this video Inviting their perceptions, part of Having Difficult Conversations.

-But you are going to play a vital role in creating an environment where new …information can come to the surface.
-By actively listening and asking good …questions, you can help the other person share their experience and perspective. …One of my favorite techniques is to ask curiosity questions. …Embrace an attitude of curiosity and be interested in their view. …
+But you are going to play a vital role in creating an environment where new…information can come to the surface.
+By actively listening and asking good…questions, you can help the other person share their experience and perspective.…One of my favorite techniques is to ask curiosity questions.…Embrace an attitude of curiosity and be interested in their view.…You're not focusing on the topic here, but what is happening to the other person.…

 Along the way, learn the secrets of turning difficult conversations into successful interactions that enhance communication and rapport.
 Improve both your professional and personal relationships, finding your way back from conflict through mutually successful outcomes.